-- An Clachan Community Coordinator for advice and activities
+- On-site Community Coordinator for advice and activities

-- Close to schools, grocery stores, shopping and YMCA
+- Close to schools, grocery stores, & shopping

-Only applications received from registered Queen’s students, faculty and/or staff will be processed.
-Priority for apartments is given to Queen’s students; units for other noted groups are very limited and subject to availability.
-Please be sure to include your Queen’s student/staff number and a current email address (preferably your @queensu.ca account) on your application.
+You must be a current registered Queen’s students in good standing with the University.
+Please be sure to include your Queen’s student number and a current email address (preferably your @queensu.ca account) on your application.
 We will send you an email to let you know that your application has been received.
 Successful applicants will be notified by email of rental offers as they are available; please be sure to check your email regularly as there is a limited timeframe in which to respond.
 If you have email filtering activated, please be sure to add firstname.lastname@example.org to your safe list.

 Rent Information and Rates

-- Extra Appliances: Advance permission must be received from the Associate Director or Manager of Community Housing before any additional appliances may be brought into/installed in/used in (e.g. air conditioner, extra fridge, deep freeze,space heater, washer, dryer, dishwasher) the rental unit.
+- Extra Appliances: Advance permission must be received from the Manager, Community Housing and/or designate before any additional appliances may be brought into/installed in/used in (e.g. air conditioner, extra fridge, deep freeze,space heater, washer, dryer, dishwasher) the rental unit.
 Additional charges may apply

 - Garbage: Warnings will be issued for garbage not disposed of properly.
 Repeat offenders will be fined each time the landlord has to pick-up and dispose of garbage mishandled.